sfx86/colawater-toolbox/README.md

 # Roadmap

 - 🏗 Quality Control Tool
-    - Deduplicate facility identifiers
+    - 🏗 Deduplicate facility identifiers
     - Ensure values conform to domains
+    - ✅ Ensure integrated mains have a data source that is not missing or unknown
+    - ✅ Ensure integrated mains have an associated file that exists
     - ✅ Validate facility identifier format
-    - ✅ Ensure integrated mains have an associated file that exists
 - Documentation (Sphinx)
     - top-level usage instructions
     - coverage of internal APIs